pavankakadiya/Diabetes_Health_Indicators/README.md

 **Dataset:**

 The project utilizes the "Diabetes Health Indicators Dataset," which contains various health-related features and a target variable indicating the presence or absence of diabetes.
-The dataset may be found [here](link to dataset if publicly available).

 **Project Workflow:**